 I personally use them mostly for my work tasks and to-do’s, events with friends or family, and when to pay bills.

-This will definitely simplify your life, you will have to worry less and get done more!
+This will definitely simplify your life.
+You will have to worry less and get more done!

 9. Know When To Say Yes